Introduction

 - Select the 'Apply online' button.

-If you do not wish to apply online:
+If you do not want to apply online:

 - Download and complete the Marriage Certificate Application – PDF.